Jainism in Tamil Nadu

 Jainism has an extensive history in the Indian state of Tamil Nadu, although practiced by a minority of Tamils in contemporary times.
 According to the 2011 India Census, Jains represent 0.12% of the total population of Tamil Nadu, and are of the Digambara sect.
-Tamil Jains are primarily concentrated in northern Tamil Nadu, in the districts of Madurai, Viluppuram, Kanchipuram, Vellore, Tiruvannamalai, Cuddalore and Thanjavur.
+Tamil Jains are primarily concentrated in northern Tamil Nadu, in the districts of Viluppuram, Kanchipuram, Vellore, Tiruvannamalai, Cuddalore and Thanjavur.